Cadair/skill-jitsi/README.md

 An opsdroid skill for quickly sharing Jitsi call URLs.

+This skill currently requires the master branch of opsdroid for reacting to a new Jitsi widget on matrix.

 This skill provides two commands:

 `!jitsi` which optionally takes one argument, which is either the URL to a jitsi call or the name of the conference for the configured domain.
 It will then post a URL for the conference to the channel, and if the matrix connector is configured add a Jitsi widget to the room.
 If no arguments are given the room name will be used for the conference id.